JetBrains/mps-coderules/docs/content/language.md

 ![](img/language-recoverct-700.png)
 _(example of using `require` statement)_

+This feature may come in handy for implementing a “partial” type checking.
+Type checking may be launched either for a whole root, processing all AST tree recursively, in which case it is called called a “total” type checking, or it can be launched for a particular AST node in isolation, and this is then a “partial” type checking.
+In the latter case, there must be additional information provided by the type system author, which should serve to establish the necessary context by means of following the required dependencies.
+These may be method and class declarations, for example, if we are to check the type of a particular method parameter.

 #### Production templates

 Constraint productions are discussed in details in the section on Constraint Processing System, and here we briefly enumerate the main concepts and their usage.